-In this tutorial, we’ll be showing you how to stress test your Mac using Terminal so you can ensure all your processor’s cores are working up to snuff and that your cooling fans aren’t grinding or failing to cool your Mac how they should.
+In this tutorial, we’ll show you how to stress test your Mac using Terminal so you can ensure all your processor’s cores are working up to snuff and your cooling fans aren’t grinding or failing to cool your Mac as they should.

 If you suspect that your Mac’s CPU or cooling fans might be failing, putting it through a quick stress test to see whether or not your hardware is performing as expected may not be a bad idea.
 This will give you an idea of whether or not your hardware is heading out the door or not.

-If the processor fails to keep a steady 100% load during the test, then you could have a faulty processor; likewise, if your fans can’t keep your computer cool and it shuts off due to heat, you may need a fan replacement.
+If the processor fails to keep a steady 100% load during the test, you could have a faulty processor.
+Likewise, if your fans can’t keep your computer cool and it shuts off due to heat, you may need a fan replacement.